The Fairly OddParents: A New Wish

-The Fairly OddParents: A New Wish is an American animated television series based on and serving as a sequel to the Nickelodeon animated series The Fairly OddParents (2001–2017), created by Butch Hartman.
+The Fairly OddParents: A New Wish is an American animated television series developed by Daniel Abramovici, Ashleigh Crystal Hairston, Lindsay Katai, and Dave Stone.
+It is a reboot/revival series, but serves as a sequel to the Nickelodeon animated series The Fairly OddParents (2001–2017), created by Butch Hartman.
 It is the third television series in the overall franchise, ignoring the events of The Fairly OddParents: Fairly Odder (2022).
 The series premiered in the United States with a sneak peek on May 17, 2024, and officially premiered on May 20.
 The first 10 episodes were released internationally on Netflix on November 14, 2024, with the last 10 episodes releasing on June 12, 2025, referred to as "Season 2" on the streamer.

 Premise

 Serving as a sequel to the original series and set decades after it, The Fairly OddParents: A New Wish tells the story of Hazel Wells, a 10-year-old girl who has recently moved to the city of Dimmadelphia because of her father's new job.
 On top of being in an unfamiliar environment, it is also the first time she has been without her older brother, Antony, who left to start college, leaving her feeling lonely and unsure of herself.
 All that changes when her pink-and-green-haired neighbors next door reveal themselves to be no ordinary neighbors but fairy godparents Cosmo and Wanda, who come out of retirement to become Hazel's fairy godparents.